galaxyproject/galaxy-hub/src/admin/get-galaxy/index.md

 ## Configure for production

 The above instructions are intended for users wishing to develop Galaxy tools and Galaxy itself.
 To deploy a production-ready installation of Galaxy, some changes from the default configuration are highly recommended.
-If nothing else, switching to PostgreSQL or MySQL (from the default SQLite) is heavily endorsed to prevent database locking issues that can arise with multiple users.
+If nothing else, switching to PostgreSQL database (from the default SQLite) is heavily endorsed to prevent database locking issues that can arise with multiple users.

 Please see the [Running Galaxy in a production environment](/src/admin/config/performance/production-server/index.md) page for more details.